OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Using-GPIOs.md

 # Using the Omega's GPIOs

-The Omega 2 has 5 dedicated and 12 multiplexed GPIO pins, which can be controlled via the Linux filesystem.
+The Omega2 has 5 dedicated and 12 multiplexed GPIO pins, which can be controlled via the Linux filesystem.

+// explanation of what GPIOs are, how they're useful, and how we can use them (input, output)

 We have provided two command line programs to control GPIOs, `gpioctl` and `fast-gpio`.
 This tutorial will cover `gpioctl` and its uses.

 ## From the Command Line

+// insert little warm-up sentence on using gpioctl from the command line
+// the /sys/class/gpio directory is part of the sysfs, allowing us to use the filesystem to make changes to the device hardware

 `gpio` is based on setting file values inside the `/sys/class/gpio` directory.
-The tool abstracts a lot of the more detailed commands from the user and simplifies them into simple commands that can control the GPIOs.
+The tool abstracts a lot of the more detailed commands from the user and simplifies them into easy-to-run commands that can control the GPIOs.

 Here are some examples on how you can use `gpioctl` to control the Omega's GPIOs.
 [//]: # (explanation of how gpioctl works in the linux filesystem)

-To get the usage of `gpioctl`, enter it into your command line:
+// lets get rid of the usage thing, too intimidating to beginners To get the usage of `gpioctl`, enter it into your command line:

 ```